informalsystems/tendermint-rs/docs/spec/lightclient/verification/verification.md

-The light client implements a read operatio of a [header][TMBC-HEADER-link] from the [blockchain][TMBC-SEQ-link], by communicating with full nodes.
+The light client implements a read operation of a [header][TMBC-HEADER-link] from the [blockchain][TMBC-SEQ-link], by communicating with full nodes.
 As some full nodes may be faulty, this functionality must be implemented in a fault-tolerant way.